estrandv/jdw-sc/readme.md

     - "gate" arg is the universal "note off" arg - if a synthdef does not have "gate" logic no note off logic will work
 - Insufficient lifecycle management
     - Many unhandled crashes or exits can still leave a running instance of sclang or scsynth
-- Magic vars shared by server scd and application
-    - example: server send is named "o" and referenced by samples.rs
-    - Can be fixed with templating